 Our Kuranda property was recently sprayed with the herbicide Roundup by Council workers without our authorisation.
-Our property adjoins Jumrum Creek which ultimately flows to the Great Barrier Reef via the Barron River, the source of Kuranda’s drinking water.
+Our property adjoins Jumrum Creek which ultimately flows to the Great Barrier Reef via the Barron River.
 Due to the ecological sensitivity of our property and region, we initiated a formal complaint through the Queensland Ombudsman.
 Mareeba Shire Council’s actions and subsequent dismissive response reveals a common belief that Roundup is innocuous.
 While this complacency has been fostered through decades of aggressive marketing by agrochemical company Monsanto, there is mounting research suggesting Roundup is toxic not only to the environment, but to human health.

 Since our experience with Roundup we’ve noticed Council workers (themselves unprotected) spraying in public spaces - around playgrounds, waterways, nature strips and footpaths.
 While we all appreciate Council’s work in maintaining our public spaces, we need to prioritise the health of our community and future generations.
 In 2015 Byron Shire Council resolved to be chemical-free by late-2018 and now use steam weeders as part of the solution.
 Mareeba Shire Council owns one of these steam weeders, though hasn’t yet introduced policies to transition away from poisons.